TheArtificial/theartificial.nl/source/blog/2016-04-07-prototyping2.md

 As Paul Gubbay, vice president of Creative Cloud product management at Adobe, puts it (1) “Designers have been waiting for the right UX tool to simplify app and web experience design.”
 As we mentioned [**in Selecting the optimal prototyping tool (part 1)**](http://theartificial.nl/blog/2015/11/23/prototyping.html), when it comes to prototyping, there is not (yet) one right tool, that unanimously reaches designers’ hearts.
 Indeed each prototyping tool was born in a peculiar environment and developed with a specific angle.
 Before picking a tool, you should determine your prototyping goals.
 You may not set your mind on the same tool if you are trying to clarify an interaction model or to focus on presenting the product’s animation.

-Before Adobe Experience Design CC (Preview)'s public release, in March 2016, we were beta testers.
+We were beta testers for Adobe Experience Design CC (Preview) and we contributed to their feedback forum.
 The software aims to create and share interactive prototypes.
-We contributed to their feedback forum.
 We were expecting the public release to implement some of testers' requests, Unfortunately, we were very disappointed.
 We feel it still needs to reach the same level of intricacy that other Adobe software has.
 We are hoping that the new experience design tool would soon integrate with Adobe Illustrator and Adobe Photoshop to facilitate workflow.
 While Adobe is seeking for inputs from the creative community to make the product evolve, we felt it was a good time to get a closer look at a second set of prototyping tools.

 ## Prototyping tools